 As a general rule, a lower TDS level is better.
-A level of TDS under 500 mg/L is practically unattainable.
-The commonly agreed-upon safe level of TDS is 500-2,000 mg/L. A level that exceeds this can be harmful to swimmers.
+The commonly agreed-upon safe level of TDS is 500-2,000 mg/L. A level of TDS under 500 mg/L is practically unattainable.
+And a level that exceeds 2,000 mg/L can be harmful to swimmers.

-A TDS level above 2,000 mg/L in a freshwater pool can also indicate an issue with your water supply or your filtration system.
+A TDS level above this limit in a freshwater pool can also indicate an issue with your water supply or filtration system.
 If you measure the TDS level of your freshwater pool and it exceeds this amount, check out the tips below for how to reduce TDS levels.